 cortex plugins list

-# cocoplus should appear in the output
+# cocoplus should appear in the output with status: active

 That's the full list.
 CocoPlus adds no external services, no databases, no background processes.
 If the plugin is installed and Coco is connected to Snowflake, you have everything.